 …I started to learn all these things and I started understanding, and playing [the violin].
 It was great.
 It was like a whole new world for me.”

 Mauricio, like Renato, experienced a similar lack of educational opportunities.
 He left El Salvador at age 17 to continue his studies abroad and became an economist and a diplomat.
 After around 25 years, he decided to move back to El Salvador in order to give back to his native country.
-He is now the director of El Sistema, a government organization that offers free music education to over 2,500 at-risk children and youth in an effort to deter them from becoming involved in street and gang violence.
+He worked as a director at El Sistema, a government organization that offers free music education to over 2,500 at-risk children and youth in an effort to deter them from becoming involved in street and gang violence.

 “It’s sad when somebody says that they have never been to a theater or a concert or seen or heard an orchestra playing, and the fact that we can bring children from their own communities to play not only in traditional venues such as theaters but also in parks, in schools, and other locations is highly motivational for everyone.
 It is also a way of bringing music closer to people, making people also work together as a family, as a community, as a whole.
 We want to make music accessible to everyone.”